 Plantation Street Bridge and Lock 2w, with Wellington Mill behind.
-This lock also has hydraulically operated tail gates as the bridge here has been widened.
+This lock also had hydraulically operated tail gates as the bridge here had been widened.
+These have now been replaced with crooked beams.

 Looking east at Plantation Street from Lock 2w to Lock 3w.